 Finally, you are entitled to claim several helpful tax deductions each year.
 The federal solar tax incentive program launched in 2005 to encourage the growth of clean energy sources like residential solar.
 As mentioned earlier, 26 percent of the cost of buying and installing a residential solar array can be deducted from your income taxes.
 Most solar customers apply the tax credit toward paying off their solar loan.
 Plus, many states also have their own tax incentives in addition to the federal investment tax credit (ITC).
 Search the Database of State Incentives for Renewables & Efficiency (DSIRE) here to find incentives in your area.

 Qualifying for Tax Incentives

-Under the Energy Policy Act of 2005, homeowners who install rooftop solar on their homes are eligible to deduct 30 percent of the purchase price from their federal income taxes.
+Under the Energy Policy Act of 2005, homeowners who install rooftop solar on their homes are eligible to deduct 26 percent (in 2020) of the purchase price from their federal income taxes.
 But there are several qualifications that must be met in order to claim those deductions.
-Homeowners who don’t pay enough in federal taxes each year will not qualify to collect the full 30 percent tax credit all at once.
+Homeowners who don’t pay enough in federal taxes each year will not qualify to collect the full 26 percent tax credit all at once.
 But the deduction does roll over for four years, so over time, they still collect the full deduction.